ELECTRICAL APPRENTICESHIPS

 team leaders and managers of the future

 We’ve trained hundreds of electrical apprentices since establishing our first in-house training centre in 1998.
-Ranked at number 16 in the Department for Education’s list of Top 100 Apprentice Employers, we’re proud to offer one of the most successful apprenticeship programmes in the country.
+As a Top 100 Apprentice Employer, we’re proud to offer one of the most successful apprenticeship programmes in the country.

 A UNIQUE ELECTRICAL APPRENTICESHIP